 How to check Magento store security

-Apart from regularly updating Magento security patches, it is essential you kept a close look at your store security and were able to detect system vulnerability at the early stages.
-Magento store security check can be performed directly via the admin panel of the store; in addition to this, there are third-party tools – Mage Report and Mage Scan – that provide store security analysis without the need to log in to the admin panel.
+Apart from regularly updating Magento security patches, it is essential to keep a close look at your store security and be able to detect system vulnerability at the early stages.
+Magento store security check can be performed directly via the admin panel of the store; in addition to this, there are third-party tools – Mage Report and Mage Scan – they provide store security analysis without the need to log in to the admin panel.